abo-abo/lispy/README.md

 and the position remains special.
 And since the ordering always starts from `a`, "qa" is another synonym for `beginning-of-defun`.

+## Regions are special too
+Sometimes the expression that you want to operate on isn't bounded by parens.
+In that case you can mark it with a region and operate on that.

+### Ways to activate region
+While in special:
+- Mark a sexp with `lispy-mark-list` "m".
+- Mark a symbol within sexp with `lispy-ace-symbol` "h".

+While not in special:
+- `set-mark-command` "C-SPC".
+- Mark a symbol at point with `lispy-mark-symbol` "M-m".

+### Ways to extend region
+To extend the region, use a combination of
+- `lispy-down` "j"
+  Move one sexp forward.
+Use prefix argument to move several sexps forward.
+- `lispy-up` "k"
+  Move one sexp backward.
+Use prefix argument to move several sexps backward.
+- `lispy-different` "d"
+  Move to the different side of the region.

+### Commands that operate on region
+- `lispy-clone` "c"
+  Clone region and keep it active.
+- `lispy-move-down` "s"
+  Move region one sexp down.
+- `lispy-move-up` "w".
+  Move region one sexp up.
+- `lispy-undo` "u"
+  Deactivate region and undo.
+- `lispy-mark-list` "m"
+  Deactivate region.
+- `lispy-out-forward` "l"
+  Move region out of current sexp forwards.
+- `lispy-out-backward` "a"
+  Move region out of current sexp backwards.
+- `lispy-teleport` "t"
+  Move region inside the sexp you select with `lispy-ace-paren`.

 ## IDE-like features
 These features are specific to the Lisp dialect used.